balcortex/100_days_code_web_development/README.md

 ## Day 061 - 2023/11/02

 Today I learned that functions are like values in JavaScript (a special kind tho).
 Also, I learned how to declare default arguments in function definitions

+## Day 062 - 2023/11/02

+Today I learned how to create functions using the definition and the expression syntax.
+You should almost always use function definition tho.